e Journal of English

 • Promoting English Literary Studies

-Alliance encourage and inspire young minds and research scholars for the English literary studies through its events organized periodically.
+We encourage and inspire young minds and research scholars for the English literary studies through periodic publications.

-To achieve the best possible results there is always a scope for collaboration through Memorandum of Understanding with the Alliance.
+To achieve the best possible results there is always a scope for collaboration through Memorandum of Understanding with the Journal.

 • Participate and Present in Conferences